 Pulmonary valve stenosis usually occurs when the pulmonary valve doesn't grow properly during fetal development.
 Babies who have the condition often have other congenital heart abnormalities, as well.
 It's not known what causes the valve to develop abnormally.

 Normal pulmonary valve anatomy

-The pulmonary valve is made up of three thin pieces of tissue called leaflets that are arranged in a circle.
+The pulmonary valve is made up of three thin pieces of tissue called cusps that are arranged in a circle.
 With each heartbeat, the valve opens in the direction of blood flow — into the pulmonary artery and continuing to the lungs — then closes to prevent blood from flowing backward into the right ventricle of the heart.

 What happens in pulmonary valve stenosis